praemineo/backpropagation/README.md

 If you are building your own neural network, you will definitely need to understand how to train it.
 Backpropagation is a commonly used technique for training neural network.

 ## Prerequisites
-For run this file you need jupyter-notebook, if not already installed in your machine check below link for installation : https://jupyter.readthedocs.io/en/latest/install.html
+If you want to run .ipynb file, So for run this file you need jupyter-notebook, if not already installed in your machine check below link for installation : https://jupyter.readthedocs.io/en/latest/install.html

 and for run the notebook, type -> jupyter-notebook in your terminal